quinnshu/twilio/README.md

 You'll have to take these, put them in a file called credentials.txt, and store them in JSON notation.
 {"username":"Your AccountSID", "authkey":"Your AuthKey"}
 Put this file iin the same location as index.html.
-Then, modify the url field (line 6 of app.js) to be the location of your file.
-(Just 'credentials.txt' is fine) It should start working!
+Then, modify the url field (line 5 of app.js) to be the location of your file.
+(Just 'credentials.txt' is fine), and modify the "From" field in the Data section of the Ajax request (line 20) to be your Twilio phone number.
+It should start working!
 Pretty simple.

 To learn more, here's documentation on the REST API, the api that handles messages and calls.